Gary Lucas (baseball): Playing career

-Lucas was drafted by the Cincinnati Reds in the 1st round of the 1973 amateur draft.
-He failed to come to terms with the Reds on a contract and became re-eligible for the draft, subsequently being selected by the San Diego Padres in the 19th round of the 1976 amateur draft.
+Lucas was drafted twice by the Cincinnati Reds in 1973 out of Riverside City College, once in the Regular Phase of the January Draft (21st overall) and once in the Secondary Phase of the June Draft (18th overall).
+He failed to come to terms with the Reds on a contract and became re-eligible for the draft, subsequently being selected by the San Diego Padres in the 19th round of the 1976 amateur draft out of Chapman College.

 Lucas made his major league debut on April 16, 1980, pitching one relief inning in a Padres' loss to the Los Angeles Dodgers.
 He was used as a starting pitcher for much of his rookie season before being used exclusively as a reliever for the remainder of his major league career.
 In 1981, Lucas led all National League pitchers by appearing in 57 games.
 In his final major league appearance, Lucas pitched 2 1/3 innings of scoreless work to close out a Jack Lazorko win for the California Angels on October 3, 1987.

 In eight major league seasons, he posted a career record of 29–44 with 63 saves and a 3.01 ERA in 669 innings.